optuna/optuna/docs/source/tutorial/first.rst

     In [1]: import optuna

-First, we need to define the objective function.
 Here, we use a very simple quadratic function as an example of objective function.
-In practice, it is expected that training of machine learning algorithms is invoked in objective functions, and metrics such as loss or error are reported.

 .. code-block:: python